 Diaper size can change quickly.
 Before you stock up at the wholesale club, make sure you’ve got the right size.
 Children grow at such different rates that weight is better than age for judging the right size diaper, says Wanda Filer, MD.
 She's the president-elect of the American Academy of Family Physicians.

-Toddlers get less diaper rash.
-Fortunately, toddlers don’t get diaper rash as often as babies.
-Diaper rash peaks when babies are between 9 and 12 months old, partly due to the transition to formula and solid foods.
+Toddlers get diaper rash less often than babies.
+These sore skin irritations peak when babies are between 9 and 12 months old, partly due to the transition to solid foods.

 Attack a rash quickly.
 If your toddler does get diaper rash, treat it like you did when she was younger.
 Slather on plenty of ointment.
 Watch for signs of infection like fever, ulcers, or a rash spreading outside the diaper.
 If you spot any of these symptoms, ask your doctor about medicine.

 As always, wash your hands before and after every diaper change.